Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 {% endhighlight %}

 A number of flask route has been created.
-This determines how the Flask WSGI App should treat the incoming request.
+This determines how the Flask WSGI App should treat the incoming http request.

 | Route | Command | Description |
 | :--- | :--- | :--- |